 Want to break up the dreary days of winter?
 Are your kids climbing the walls with boredom?
 You may be looking for cold-weather activities you can enjoy with your children that deliver lots of fun for little cash.
-And the February long weekend will be here before you know it, when many Canadians will take a much-needed rest from work to focus on the importance of family and reconnect with their loved ones.
+And the February long weekend will be here before you know it.
+During this time, many Canadians will take a much-needed rest from work to reconnect with their loved ones.

-Whatever the reason for the holiday, here are some ideas for thrifty fun that will keep your kids entertained indoors and out this winter:
+Here are some ideas for thrifty fun that will keep your kids entertained on Family Day - and throughout winter:

 Is there a future winter athlete in your family?
-Calgary mom of 2, Angela Smith, says having your own backyard winter games can teach kids the value of sportsmanship and team spirit.
+Calgary mom of two , Angela Smith, says having your own backyard winter games can teach kids the value of sportsmanship and team spirit.
 "Everything else is a little imagination and a whole lot of enthusiasm," says Smith.

-Start with the kids and their friends trotting around the block in a relay race, passing a "torch" (made from a few simple craft items) to one another.
-Set up an obstacle course in your backyard made of snow: a hill for speed climbing, a slope for sled racing and a flat space for cross-country skiing or snowshoeing.
+Start with the kids and their friends trotting around the block in a relay race.
+That's where they pass a "torch" (made from a few simple craft items) to one another.
+Set up an obstacle course in your backyard made of snow.
+A hill for speed climbing, a slope for sled racing and a flat space for cross-country skiing or snowshoeing.
 You can even make up your own special event such as a snowman-building competition.
 Then, hand out gold, silver and bronze medal cookies, along with hot chocolate, to the young champions.

 Let your budding Picassos add some pizazz to your winter wonderland.
 Toronto mom Catherine Doyle pours various colours of tempera paint into small jars and bundles up her brood.
-"I draw shapes in the snow to serve as a canvas and let the kids paint pictures and write messages in the snow, or even add colour to a snowman,” says Doyle.
-No mess or fuss here!
-The paint is child- and animal-safe, washable and won’t stain snow pants or winter coats.
+"I draw shapes in the snow to serve as a canvas and let the kids paint pictures," says Doyle.
+"They can write messages in the snow, or even add colour to a snowman."
+No mess or fuss here.
+The paint is child- and animal-safe, washable and won' stain snow pants or winter coats.

 Appreciate your town and all it has to offer.
 Take the road less travelled and plan a day trip exploring new places right on your home turf.
 Bring the kids on an educational adventure to a festival, local market, museum or conservation area.
 For ideas, visit your town's official tourism website or check out the community event section in your local newspaper.